mistryishan25/Streamlit-Convokit/README.md

 1. The `sub_problem` page in the app is dedicated to the sub-problem identification
 2. The `nodes_edge` page in the app is dedicated  to the node and edge identification
-3. The `info` page contains all the guidlines needed for the annotation process
+3. The `info` page contains all the guidlines needed for the annotation process.
+It is recommned to refer to this tab every once in a while after each conversation so that you get acquainted with the schema quickly.
 #### Step 5: Update your progress in the Gsheet

 Color code the ones that are done as "Green" in your specific column for the specific conversation.
 Link :  Sagar Sanskar